Existence of the Chapman-Enskog solution and its relation with first-order dissipative fluid theories: Discussion

 The question Q3 of which coefficients correspond to the thermal conductivity and viscosities is then straightforward to address.
 In the non-relativistic case, one identifies these quantities as the ones involved in the Fourier and Navier-Stokes laws~\cite{Struchtrup}:

 where $\vec{q}$ and $\overleftrightarrow{\pi}$ are the heat flux and viscous tensor respectively.\footnote{Note that $\zeta=0$ for the Newtonian monoatomic ideal gas considered here.} Whereas Eq.~(\ref{pi}) has precisely the same form as its relativistic counterpart in Eq.~(\ref{pitau}), the relativistic generalization of the Fourier law is less straightforward.
-Indeed, if one were to inspect for the possibility of obtaining an expression similar to Eq.~(\ref{f}) in the relativistic scenario by setting $\kappa_1 = \kappa_3 = \kappa_4 = 0$ in Eq.~(\ref{g7}) one would arrive at a contradiction since the compatibility condition (\ref{compkappa}) would imply that also $\kappa_2 = 0$.
+Indeed, if one were to inspect for the possibility of obtaining an expression similar to Eq.~(\ref{f}) in the relativistic scenario one would need to set $\kappa_1 = \kappa_3 = \kappa_4 = 0$ in Eq.~(\ref{Eq:g7}).
+However, this would lead to a contradiction, since compatibility with global equilibrium would imply that also $\kappa_2 = 0$ (see Eq.~(\ref{eq:k1})).
 An alternative argument which allows one to establish the correct expression for the thermal conductivity is based on the structure of the entropy production, which is given by~\cite{Eckart}

 where $S^a = n s u^a + \frac{Q^a}{T}$ is the entropy flux and $s = s(\varepsilon,n)$ is the entropy per particle which satisfies the Gibbs relation $Tds = d\varepsilon + {\rm p} d(1/n)$.
 Requiring positiveness of the term involving the heat flux leads to choosing the constitutive equation~(\ref{ka2}) and the identification of